Zero Waste Dish Soap: 13 Brands For Clean Plates & A Clean Planet

 The name Sea Witch comes specifically from their commitment to “keep the world’s waters healthy”.
 That’s why they use solar panels and purchase green energy to make their products.

 Sea Witch Botancials are the very first brand we’ve come across that has released a Sustainability Report.
-Very impressive!
-See the 2018 report here.
+See their report here.

 On ethical sourcing, Sea Witch Botanicals says the following in their latest sustainability report: